Introduction

 The 2024 State of Food Security and Nutrition in the World report serves as a stark reminder of the immense challenges we face in achieving a food-secure world.
 Hunger and malnutrition persist, healthy diets remain out of reach for many, and the double burden of malnutrition threatens progress.
 However, amidst these challenges lie opportunities.

-By transforming our agrifood systems, prioritizing equitable access to nutritious food, and investing in both food security and food safety, we can chart a course towards a future where everyone has the opportunity to thrive.
-The task is urgent, but the path forward is clear: it’s time to act decisively to build a world free from hunger and malnutrition.
+By transforming our systems, prioritizing equitable access to nutritious food, and investing in both food security and food safety, we can chart a course towards a future where everyone has the opportunity to thrive.
+The is urgent, but the path forward is clear: it’s time to act decisively to build a world free from hunger and malnutrition.

 Food security assessment 2023-2033